 - Winding up and bankruptcy petitions including public interest winding up

 - Administration and receivership

+- Restructuring plans under Part 26A

 - Injunctions to restrain presentation and advertisement of petitions

 - Setting aside statutory demands

 - Transactions at an undervalue/preferences/transactions defrauding creditors

 - Officeholders' powers and duties

 - Bankruptcy

 - Offshore and cross-border insolvency

-Matthew advises and litigates in relation to all aspects of insolvency law both corporate insolvency and personal bankruptcy.
+Matthew advises and litigates in relation to all aspects of insolvency law, primarily corporate insolvency with some personal bankruptcy.
 He is ranked in the Legal 500 as a leading junior for insolvency work.
 His recent work includes a number of high value and/or high profile cases such as the BHS/Retail Acquisitions winding up dispute, and cases involving difficult points of law and practice (including appellate work in the High Court, the Court of Appeal, and the Supreme Court).